Hydraulic analogy: Voltage, current, and charge

 In general, electric potential is equivalent to hydraulic head.
 This model assumes that the water is flowing horizontally, so that the force of gravity can be ignored.
 In this case, electric potential is equivalent to pressure.
 The voltage (or voltage drop or potential difference) is a difference in pressure between two points.
-Electric potential and voltage are usually measured in volts.
+Electric potential is usually measured in volts.

 Electric current is equivalent to a hydraulic volume flow rate; that is, the volumetric quantity of flowing water over time.
 Usually measured in amperes.

 A unit of electric charge is analogous to a unit volume of water.

 Basic circuit elements

 A relatively wide hose completely filled with water is equivalent to a conducting wire.
 A rigidly mounted pipe is equivalent to a trace on a circuit board.
 When comparing to a trace or wire, the hose or pipe should be thought of as having semi-permanent caps on the ends.
 Connecting one end of a wire to a circuit is equivalent to un-capping one end of the hose and attaching it to another.
 With few exceptions (such as a high-voltage power source), a wire with only one end attached to a circuit will do nothing; the hose remains capped on the free end, and thus adds nothing to the circuit.

 A resistor is equivalent to a constriction in the bore of a pipe which requires more pressure to pass the same amount of water.
 All pipes have some resistance to flow, just as all wires and traces have some resistance to current.

 A node (or junction) in Kirchhoff's junction rule is equivalent to a pipe tee.
 The net flow of water into a piping tee (filled with water) must equal the net flow out.

 A capacitor is equivalent to a tank with one connection at each end and a rubber sheet dividing the tank in two lengthwise (a hydraulic accumulator).
 When water is forced into one pipe, equal water is simultaneously forced out of the other pipe, yet no water can penetrate the rubber diaphragm.
 Energy is stored by the stretching of the rubber.
 As more current flows "through" the capacitor, the back-pressure (voltage) becomes greater, thus current "leads" voltage in a capacitor.
 As the back-pressure from the stretched rubber approaches the applied pressure, the current becomes less and less.
 Thus capacitors "filter out" constant pressure differences and slowly varying, low-frequency pressure differences, while allowing rapid changes in pressure to pass through.